Ely Valley Railway: Ely Valley Railway authorised

 In October 1856 it was announced that the Ely and Rhondda Valleys Railway was being promoted, although at first it would only build eight miles of line, from Llantrisant to Dinas (Penygraig).
 In November the statutory parliamentary notice was published; the company name had been altered to the Ely Valley Railway; it was to be a broad gauge line 6 1/2 miles long from Llantrisant to Penrhiwfer, with two branches.
 It was primarily a mineral railway, and passengers would not be carried.

 The bill went to Parliament and encountered only limited opposition, and the Ely Valley Railway Act 1857 (20 & 21 Vict. c. xli) received royal assent on 13 July 1857, with capital of £70,000.
 At the first formal board meeting it was decided to seek powers to build a branch to the productive Mwyndy iron ore mine, and possibly on to Brofiscin Quarry.
-This was successfully achieved in the 1857 session, with an additional £13,000 of capital authorised.
+This was successfully achieved in the Ely Valley (Mwyndy Branch) Act 1858 (21 & 22 Vict. c. xxx), with an additional £13,000 of capital authorised.

 Construction work was soon under way, and the directors decided that it was a high priority to open to the Mwyndy mine so as to bring some money in.
 Temporary track and horse traction was used to manage this, and an informal opening took place before 22 February 1859.